 Owning an electronic drum set is a beautiful feeling.
 You can play it anytime you want, and try out some cool stuff you’ve just learned.
 But it’s a lot more fun if you have the best amp for your electronic drums.
 Amps can be used in a lot of ways – you can use it for practicing at home, or you can even use it for small gigs.

 If you’ve been into electronic drums for at least a couple of months, you probably know that a good amp can transform your sound.
-A lot of people, especially beginners, think that it’s better to use a headphone or earphones for their practice sessions.
+A lot of people, especially beginners, think that it’s better to use a headphone or In ear monitor for drummer for their practice sessions.
 But headphones don’t provide a good enough sound as they cannot handle very low and high frequencies.

 Let’s say you want to practice discreetly; in this case, you won’t necessarily need an amp.
 But there will be a big difference in the sounds.
 The sound that is filtered and produced through the amp is much crisp and clearer.
 This will help you identify the tiny little mistakes that you make, and it will help you improve your skills.
 Also, you will need a good drum amp if you want to jam with others or perform a gig.

 This brings us to the question, how do I pick the best amp for my electronic drums?
 We understand that it’s not very simple to choose one when there are multitudes of options.
 There are hundreds of brands and models.
 And just so you know, the market is flooded with fake products, which makes the task of choosing an electronic drum amp even harder.